shade-linux/buildscripts/doc/Build-template.md

 # Setup
 cd /usr/local/shade/etc/cache
 # You may need to extract an archive
-wget '<url>' # For direct downloads.
+wget '<url>' -O '<output-file>' # For direct downloads.
 You can replace this with a git clone cd '<dir>'

 # Building